publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch62/schI/m__us_usc_t22_s5301.md

  __References in Text__

     This subchapter, referred to in text, was in the original “this subtitle”, meaning subtitle A (§§ 3001–3006) of title III of [Pub.
-L. 100–418][/us/pl/100/418], which enacted this subchapter and amended [section 225a of Title 12][/us/usc/t12/s225a], Banks and Banking.
+L. 100–418][/us/pl/100/418], Aug.
+23, 1988, [102 Stat.
+1372][/us/stat/102/1372], which is classified principally to this subchapter.
 For complete classification of subtitle A to the Code, see Tables.

 ----------